akinolu52/multi-vagrant-java/README.md

 5. Setup up the RabbitMq server

-    5.1 login into the database vms
+    5.1 login into the RabbitMq vms

     ```bash
     vagrant ssh mc01